Mass spectra in ${\cal N}=1$ SQCD with additional colorless fields. Strong coupling regimes: Broken flavor symmetry, br2 vacua

-Therefore, with the choice \eqref{(5.12)} in br2 vacua and with the correspondence $Q^i\leftrightarrow\tq_i,\,\,\Phi^j_i\leftrightarrow M^i_j$, the spectra of masses smaller than $\mx$ coincide in the direct $SU(N_c)$ theory \eqref{(1.1)} (this is the direct theory (8.1.18) in \cite{ch6}) and in the dual $SU(N_c)$ theory (8.1.11) in \cite{ch6}, both $SU(N_c)$ theories (8.1.18) and (8.1.11) in \cite{ch6} with $N_c+1<N_F<3N_c/2$ quark flavors are strongly coupled at scales $\mu<\la$.
+Therefore, with the choice of parameters as in \eqref{(5.12)} and with correspondences $Q\leftrightarrow\textsf{q}$ and $\Phi\leftrightarrow M$, the spectra of masses smaller than $\mx$ coincide in the direct $SU(N_c)$ theory \eqref{(1.1)} (this is the direct theory (8.1.18) in \cite{ch6}\,) and in the dual $SU(N_c)$ theory (8.1.10) in \cite{ch6}.